agirlhasnoname4701/hFest/README.md

 # hacktoberFest2021
-This is a demo repository for beginner
+This is a demo repository for beginners